The Tammy Grimes Show: Episode list

 ABC aired four episodes of the series.
-The original pilot episode, written by Axelrod (in which Tammy posed as a "Texas millionaire" in order to apply for the bank's credit card, sparking a spending spree), was never shown; scenes from it were presented during ABC's "fall preview" presentation at their annual affiliate meeting in the summer of 1966.
-A fifth episode entitled "The Great Charge Account War" was scheduled to air on October 6, 1966 but ABC pulled the episode from its lineup after it canceled the series in late September 1966.
-Scripts for eleven additional episodes were written but were never produced.
+The original pilot episode, written by Axelrod (in which Tammy posed as a "Texas millionaire" to apply for the bank's credit card, sparking a spending spree), was never shown; scenes from it were presented during ABC's "fall preview" presentation at their annual affiliate meeting in the summer of 1966.
+A fifth episode entitled "The Great Charge Account War" was scheduled to air on October 6, 1966, but ABC pulled the episode from its lineup after it canceled the series in late September 1966.
+Scripts for 11 additional episodes were written, but were never produced.